-Many children between the ages of six months and five years of age use transitional objects such as blankets, loveys, or stuffed animals to soothe them, especially during times of change and challenge.
+Many children between the ages of six months and five years use transitional objects such as blankets, loveys, or stuffed animals to soothe them, especially during times of change and challenge.
 These items become both beloved by children and useful when moving from one developmental stage to the next, or for overcoming common childhood challenges.

 Security blankets, loveys, and stuffed animals can be helpful to children when navigating some of the most jarring transitions of early childhood.
 Weaning off of a mother’s breast milk, for instance, can be difficult for many infants and toddlers, and many children adopt a transitional object during this time to ease the transition.
-Sleeping in a crib by oneself, or in a new toddler bed, or even in a new home, can be challenging for young children, and a special object can help them to soothe themselves and make this change more easily.
-Other life events such as starting a new daycare of childcare center, welcoming a new sibling to the home, or coping with the loss of a pet or a grandparent, can be eased by the use of a transitional object.
+Sleeping in a crib by oneself, in a new toddler bed, or even in a new home can be challenging for young children, and a special object can help them soothe themselves and make this change more easily.
+Other life events such as starting a new daycare or childcare center, welcoming a new sibling to the home, or coping with the loss of a pet or a grandparent, can be eased by the use of a transitional object.
 These objects help children to regulate their emotions on their own.

 Many parents object to the use of transitional objects such as security blankets, stuffed animals, and loveys, because they are concerned that their children will not be able to give up these items.
 However, most children outgrow their transitional objects by the time they are of school-age.
 Sure, some children will hang onto their favorite security objects beyond that age, but instead of taking them everywhere they go, will simply use them as a way of falling asleep more easily.
 Parents are often concerned that security objects may promote thumb-sucking, and they are correct that sometimes use of a security object will coincide with a child sucking his thumb.
 But thumb-sucking is actually very typical during early childhood development, and kids do grow it of it, usually with no intervention needed from parents.